rapidsai/devcontainers/USAGE_IN_PROJECT.md

 4. The devcontainer will be built, and you'll be dropped at a shell prompt inside the container.
 You're done!

-5. The devcontainers adds build scripts that fit general usage.
+5. The devcontainers add build scripts that fit general usage.
 Type `build-` and hit `TAB` to see options for the project.
 Check the contributing guide in your repo for further instructions.